barumau/pandunia/esperanto/pandunia-esperanto.md

 be ais - glaciiĝi (frostiĝi)
 be boli - boli
 be bum - eksplodi
+be dom - loĝi
+be duka - lamenti
+be dura - daŭri (dum)
 be emosi - emocii
 be fin - finiĝi
 be fobi - timi